Sunereum-Labs/sunre-bond-simulator/README.md

 R and R packages are relatively robust compared to Python which typically requires specific Python and package versions to run modules.
 Any R >= 4.3.3 should work with this program.

-The latest R can be downloaded from: https://cloud.r-project.org/ Optional R Studio IDE: https://posit.co/downloads/
+The latest R can be downloaded from: https://cloud.r-project.org/ <br>
+Optional R Studio IDE: https://posit.co/downloads/

 This program requires _Tidyverse_, _Geosphere_ and _SF_ packages to run.